zizu2525/CLOUD-SECURITY-ARCHITECTURE-AND-CONFIGURATION/README.md

-# CLOUD SECURITY ARCHITECTURE AND CONFIGURATION
+## CLOUD SECURITY ARCHITECTURE AND CONFIGURATION
-## Cloud Security Comprehensive List
+### Cloud Security Comprehensive List
+---

-## Automated ELK Stack Deployment
+### Automated ELK Stack Deployment
+***
 The files in this repository were used to configure the network depicted below.

 * **Diagrams/Week-13-CLOUD-SECURITY-NETWORK-DIAGRAM.png**

-These files have been tested and used to generate a live `ELK` deployment on Azure.
+These files have been tested and used to generate a live **`ELK`** deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the **`Install-elk.yml`** file may be used to install only certain pieces of it, such as Filebeat.
 This document contains the following details:
 - Description of the Topology
 - Access Policies